ntop/PF_RING/doc/modules/mellanox.rst

 2. Install the *libibverbs* library, which is required in order to use Mellanox adapters with PF_RING, by downloading Mellanox OFED/EN from https://www.mellanox.com/products/infiniband-drivers/linux/mlnx_ofed and installing it.
-Please select a toolset usually used also by other capture frameworks as in the below example.
-Please note that the Mellanox OFED/EN installer installs *libibverbs* as well as other dependencies.
+Please note that a reduced toolset can be selected for the OFED SDK to be used by capture frameworks (the *--dpdk* option is available for that) as in the below example.
+The Mellanox OFED/EN installer installs *libibverbs* as well as other dependencies.

 .. code-block:: console